rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

    <pre>sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/mac-setup/master/mac-setup-all.sh)"</pre>

+   Copy it by clicking on the line 3 times, then press Command+C, then click and paste using Command+V.

-   This approach obtains files needed by cloning from a public GitHub repository a folder under your home folder.
+   The script referenced in the command obtains files needed by cloning from a public GitHub repository a folder under your home folder.

+   The script also copies the "secrets.sh" files from the repository folder into your home folder.
+This is so that you can add your secrets in the file but not chance have the file uploaded from the Git repository where it came from.

-3. Navigate to it:
+3. Edit the <tt>secrets.sh</tt> file to

+   The initial file does not have keywords which specify additional apps to install.

+4. To use the secrets.sh file, run locally:

    <pre><strong>chmod +x mac-setup-all.sh
    ./mac-setup-all.sh
    </strong></pre>

-   The script also copies one of the files from the repository files your home folder.

-   Alternately, run locally:

-   <pre><strong>chmod +x mac-setup-all.sh
-   ./mac-setup-all.sh
-   </strong></pre>
+Now let's look at the code in file <strong>mac-setup-all.sh</strong>:

 ## Traps